MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-manage-tenant-isolation-policy.md

 :::image type="content" source="media/capacity2.png" alt-text="Set up a recurrence trigger.":::

-For the remainder of this tutorial, you'll need an environment ID and an application name to complete the subsequent steps:
+For the remainder of this tutorial, you need an environment ID and an application name to complete the subsequent steps:
 - **Environment ID**: The ID of the environment to which you would install the package.
 This isn't the organization ID.
 - **Application name**: The name of the application you're trying to install.

 Next, authenticate with Microsoft Azure Active Directory (Azure AD) and retrieve a token for calling the Power Platform API.
 If you haven’t completed your Azure AD setup, see [Authentication (preview)](programmability-authentication-v2.md).

 In this tutorial, we're using a user credential with password to obtain a token.
-An example call to Azure AD is below:
+An example call to Azure AD is shown:

 :::image type="content" source="media/appmgmt-tutorial-2.png" alt-text="Authenticate with Azure AD and retrieve a token for calling the Power Platform API.":::